 Prepare for Potential Consequences

 The consequences of a DUI arrest can vary depending on the circumstances.
+Hence , avoiding a charge for DUI is one of the best ways to overcome drunk driving consequences.
 For instance, arrestees might get lighter sentences for their first offenses, but if you already have a DUI in your background, you might face harsher penalties.

 The typical consequences of a DUI include the following: